calebsmittyy/calebsmittyy.github.io/index.md

 layout: page
 title: "Dataset"
 ---
-This dataset is interesting
+[This](https://www.census.gov/data.html) dataset from the Census Bureau is interesting.
-This data could be used to
+The data can be used to find percentage of people aged 60+ living in Florida.
+Or it can be used to find the spanish-speaking population in San Diego.